-<This post may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at absolutely no cost to you!
-Enjoy and happy reading!>
+This post may contain affiliate or referral links which means, as an associate, I earn from qualifying purchases at absolutely no cost to you.
+Woo hoo!
+Thanks and enjoy!

 You guys, I love the Magic Kingdom.
 Like, in a “push small children aside to get on the monorail first” kind of way.
 I like other Disney parks, too, I guess.
 Animal Kingdom is okay.
 But the Magic Kingdom… the Magic Kingdom is my jam.

 You would think my level of enthusiasm would fade the older I get, but nope, I am just as excited to see Cinderella’s castle now at age 34 as I was when I was four.
 Growing up, my parents took us at least once a year.
 No doubt this lasting love for the Mouse is strongly tied to my starry-eyed memories of experiencing the magic of Disney as a young kid.

 Of course, now that I am a Mom, it is so fun to share this experience with my own children and see that same magic through their eyes.